postmanlabs/labs-docs/src/pages/docs/postman/variables-and-environments/variables.md

 To create or edit a variable for an existing collection, select the collection in __Collections__ on the left of the Postman app, open the __View more actions__ (__...__) menu, and click __Edit__.

 <img alt="Edit Collection" src="https://assets.postman.com/postman-docs/edit-collection-var.jpg" width="350px"/>

-> You can only edit variables in environments if you have edit access to the environment as a whole.
-If you have view access, you can update the current value of a variable only.
-Any variables you add in viewer mode will only be accessible to you, and not available to collaborators in your [workspace](/docs/postman/workspaces/intro-to-workspaces/).

 Choose the __Variables__ tab to edit or add to your collection variables.